CloudBoost/developers/en/cache/basiccache.md

 ```
 </span>

-#Getting cache items count
+#Count number of items in a cache

-To get the number of items stored in the cache, you need to call the getItemsCount method of the <span class="tut-snippet">CB.CloudCache</span> instance with no parameters.
+To get the number of items stored in the cache, you need to call the GetItemsCount method of the <span class="tut-snippet">CB.CloudCache</span> instance with no parameters.

-getItemsCount method returns the number of items stored in the cache.
+GetItemsCount method returns the number of items stored in the cache.

 ==JavaScript==
 <span class="js-lines" data-query="getitemscount">
 ```
 cache.getItemsCount({
-    success : function(noOfCacheItems){
+    success : function(count){
-        //noOfCacheItems is the number of items stored in the cache instance.. console.log(noOfCacheItems);
+        //count is the number of items stored in the cache instance.. console.log(count);
     }, error : function(error){
         console.log(error);
     }